-- -Always ask a teacher or suitable adult if I want to use the Chromebooks, iPads or cameras - -Only open activities that an adult has told or allowed me to use - -Only use websites that a teacher or adult has told me/allowed me to use - -Tell my teacher immediately if I click on a website by mistake - -Tell an adult if I see something on a screen that upsets me, or I am unsure of - -Keep my passwords safe and will never use someone else's - -Never share personal information online such as my address and birthday - -Never communicate with strangers online - -Be kind to others and not upset or be rude to them - -Look after the school IT equipment and tell a teacher straight away if something is broken or not working properly - -Parent / Carer: I agree that my child can use the school's IT systems and internet when appropriately supervised by a member of school staff. - -Parent / Carer: I agree to the conditions set out above for my child using the school's IT systems and internet. - -Parent / Carer: I agree to make sure my child understands the above. - -Parent: I agree with the above (Please type name & date) - -Child: I agree with the above (Please type name & date)
+-Always ask a teacher or suitable adult if I want to use the Chromebooks, iPads or cameras

+-Only open activities that an adult has told or allowed me to use

+-Only use websites that a teacher or adult has told me/allowed me to use

+-Tell my teacher immediately if I click on a website by mistake

+-Tell an adult if I see something on a screen that upsets me, or I am unsure of

+-Keep my passwords safe and will never use someone else's

+-Never share personal information online such as my address and birthday

+-Never communicate with strangers online

+-Be kind to others and not upset or be rude to them

+-Look after the school IT equipment and tell a teacher straight away if something is broken or not working properly

+Child's name: \\\\\

+Year group: \\\\\

+Signature of child:\\\\\ Date: \\\\\

+I have discussed this with my child at home and agree to this acceptable use agreement.
+My child and I understand that if the agreement is broken in some way, there will be consequences which may include a period of time where they are not allowed to use school computing equipment.

+Signature of parent: \\\\\ Date: \\\\\

-A2 - Key Stage 2 Acceptable Use Policy (Key Stage 2 acceptable user agreement is now on Google forms to promote engagement with parents/carers.
-The form must be completed before children can use the school internet and computing equipment).
+A2 - Key Stage 2 Acceptable Use Policy The form must be completed before children can use the school internet and computing equipment).

-AUP review date: August/September 2024

-Date of next review: August/September 2024

-Who has reviewed this: Katie Vivyan (DSL/OSL)
+AUP review date: August/September 2024 Date of next review: August/September 2025 Who has reviewed this: Katie Vivyan (DSL/OSL)